Volunteer – Wake Forest & Wake Prep

 •Camper Buddies – Camper buddies are assigned to serve with specific special needs campers at the Runner’s Camp each day of camp.
 Buddies help campers have a meaningful camp experience.
 Camper Buddy pre-camp training is required.

-Event Set up– All youth volunteers are asked to help out in the setting up and dismantling of each day’s camp.
+Station set up and tear down– All youth volunteers are asked to help out in the setting up and dismantling of each day’s camp.